-This is the most common situation for many homeowners who are dealing with older 9×9 or 12×12 asbestos tiles.
-While the old tiles can be removed — and even safely removed by the homeowner with proper precautions and equipment — it’s usually not worth the risk, especially if you plan on installing carpet anyway.
+While the old tiles can be removed and replaced with tile — and even safely removed by the homeowner with proper precautions and equipment — it’s usually not worth the risk, especially if you plan on installing carpet anyway.

 No other specialized prep work or treatment is necessary.
 Installing vinyl flooring is a similar process.

 Installing Ceramic or Porcelain Tile over Asbestos Tile

 This is trickier as you can’t simply slap mortar down on top of old asbestos tile, put down the new tile, and expect a good result.

 It’s not the asbestos that’s the issue but instead the slick surface that will cause your tile job to fail.

 You’ll need to first install Hardi-backer or an equivalent backerboard on top of the old flooring in order to have a good surface to tile on.

 Try to minimize the amount of screws or other fasteners you use to install the backerboard, mortaring it in place as much as possible and then screwing down the corners and midpoints of each piece.

 Be sure to factor in the fact that this will inevitable raise the final height of the flooring when done and factor that in.

 Installing Hardwoods over Asbestos Tile